Last Updated on April 29, 2026 by George Pavlopoulos

 In the last meters, however, the path becomes steep.
 In the background, the lighthouse of Aspropounta has been coordinating the relationship of seamen with the land for more than a hundred years.
 I descend slowly; I see the sea but not the beach.
 Having almost arrived, an illusion: the end of the path and on the opposite side a high rock.
 Where’s the beach, though?

 And then, after every step, a strip of water pops up, unraveling the distance.
 Until I go down to the pebbles, I have seen the whole Livadaki.
-It is a closed inlet with calligraphic rocks, and at its left edge, the rock disappears into the emerald sea and looks like a person staring at the sea.
+It is a closed inlet with calligraphic rocks, and at its left edge, the rock disappears into the emerald sea, looking like a person staring out at the sea.

-Maybe the old Cretan travels still sculpt the landscape.
+Maybe the old Cretan journeys still sculpt the landscape.

 Katergo Beach, Folegandros -and how the color returns